Skip to content

 Git hooks are not shared through git.
 Tools like lefthook or husky can set them up for the whole team.

-Use dotagents sync for offline repair.
+Use dotagents --project sync for offline project repair.
 It does not fetch anything from the network.
 Instead, it:

 • Adopts local orphaned skills, meaning installed skills that are not declared.

-• Prunes stale managed skills removed from config.
+• Prunes stale managed skills, subagents, and plugins removed from config.

 • Regenerates .agents/.gitignore.